Today we’ll look at why we think Afterpay (ASX APT) is a great stock to buy.

-Since then, Afterpay has worked to tighten identity checks since the investigation and invested $60 million last financial year to strengthen internal regulations.
+Since then, Afterpay has worked to tighten identity checks since the investigation.
+Afterpay has invested $60 million last financial year to strengthen internal regulations.

 In addition, the buy now, pay later model was recently flagged by a Senate Inquiry.

-The Parliamentary inquiry had warned that misconduct in the small-credit sector could potentially be worse than the banking royal commission.
+The Parliamentary inquiry also warned that misconduct in the small-credit sector could potentially be worse than the banking royal commission.